abdallah-t/CSCI617/lecture_materials/quiz1/quiz1.md

 - False

-**Question 18:** True or False: Storage capacity of secondary memory is small.
+**Question 18:** True or False: The storage capacity of secondary memory is small.

 - False

-**Question 19:** True or False: in replacement if software got damaged it can be reinstalled.
+**Question 19:** True or False: In replacement, if software got damaged, it can be reinstalled.

 - True

 **Question 20:** Pros of MAC are:

 a.
-Affordability
+Affordability.

 b.
-Hard to fix
+Hard to fix.

 c.
-High upfront price
+High upfront price.

 d.
-Stability and reliability
+Stability and reliability.

 - d.
-Stability and reliability
+Stability and reliability.

 **Question 21:** Secondary memory is:

-a. auxiliary memory and backup memory and non-volatile memory
+a.
+Auxiliary memory and backup memory and non-volatile memory.

-b. non-volatile memory only
+b.
+Non-volatile memory only.

-c. auxiliary memory only
+c.
+Auxiliary memory only.

-d. can only read the programs and data that is stored on it.
+d.
+Can only read the programs and data that are stored on it.

-- a. auxiliary memory and backup memory and non-volatile memory
+- a.
+Auxiliary memory and backup memory and non-volatile memory.

-**Question 22:** How many 128 *8 memory chips are required to provide a memory capacity of 4096* 16?
+**Question 22:** How many 128x8 memory chips are required to provide a memory capacity of 4096x16?

 - 64

-**Question 23:** True or False: Hardware is a set of instructions which are to be executed by CPU to do the intended task.
+**Question 23:** True or False: Hardware consists of a set of instructions to be executed by the CPU to perform the intended task.

 - False

-**Question 24:** True or False: Input Devices, Output Devices, Storage Devices, Internal components of CPU and motherboard, are under the software category.
+**Question 24:** True or False: Input Devices, Output Devices, Storage Devices, Internal components of the CPU, and the motherboard are categorized under software.

 - False

-**Question 25:** True or False: Cache Memory used to store the data and programs that the CPU uses the most frequently.
+**Question 25:** True or False: Cache Memory is used to store the data and programs that the CPU uses most frequently.

 - True

 **Question 26:** Name the advantages of cache memory.

-- It is faster than the main memory When compared to the main memory, it takes less time to access it, It keeps the programs that can be run in a short amount of time. and It stores data for temporary use.
+- It is faster than the main memory.
+When compared to the main memory, it takes less time to access.
+It keeps the programs that can be run in a short amount of time, and it stores data for temporary use.

-**Question 27:** Why computers use cooling systems?
+**Question 27:** Why do computers use cooling systems?

-- to prevent overheating
+- To prevent overheating.

 **Question 28:** What is computer memory?

-a. stores information based on the power supply
+a.
+Stores information based on the power supply.

-b. it is the same as memory in a human brain.
-It is used to store data and directions.
+b.
+It is the same as memory in a human brain.
+It is used to store data and instructions.

 c.
-It is a non-volatile memory.
+It is non-volatile memory.

-b. it is volatile memory
+d.
+It is volatile memory.

+- b.
+It is the same as memory in a human brain.
+It is used to store data and instructions.